 East Texas LHWCA Attorneys

 The U.S. Coast Guard (USCG) is responsible for investigating reportable marine casualties and serious marine accidents.
-According to their research, over 15,000 USCG reported cases were unresolved—suggesting that maritime accidents happen frequently without being investigated or prevented.
-Accidents occur frequently because longshoremen and harbor workers have to use heavy, complex machinery to handle large loads from overseas—increasing the risk of serious injury or contact with harmful chemicals.
+Per their research, over 15,000 USCG reported cases were unresolved—suggesting that maritime accidents happen frequently without being investigated or prevented.
+Accidents occur frequently because longshoremen and harbor workers have to use heavy, complex machinery—increasing the risk of serious injury or contact with harmful chemicals.
 Thankfully, longshoremen and harbor workers have legal rights if they suffer injuries on the job.
-Arnold & Itkin’s East Texas LHWCA lawyers help longshoremen and harbor workers rebuild their lives after serious accidents, getting them medical care, lost wages, and more.

 If you or a loved one have suffered injuries while working as a longshoreman or a harbor worker, it is vital to contact an East Texas LHWCA attorney to review your legal options with you.